navin0077/carbon-crunch/README.md

 Sustain Crunch is a modern eco-reporting web application built with **Vite + React + Tailwind CSS + HTML + CSS**.
 This project aims to provide accurate carbon calculations and sustainability insights for industry leaders.

 ## Features
+- Dark Mode and Light Mode is there
+- My own Icon is used
 - Automated carbon data collection
-- AI-driven insights for sustainability reporting
+- AI-driven insights for sustainability reporting (comming soon)
 - Simplified certification process
 - Real-time monitoring and reporting
 - GHG accounting services